Summer Intensive Program: Baroque

 The Singers Program includes:

-Auditors receive access to audit all vocal and instrumental masterclasses, group classes, lectures, student and faculty concerts, and ensemble rehearsals.
+Auditors receive access to audit all masterclasses, group classes, lectures, student and faculty concerts, and ensemble rehearsals.
 Please note: auditors observe, they do not sing or play their instrument.
 Auditors are welcome to ask questions and engage in discussions.

 Learn more